bingomanatee/snaps/api/Snap.md

 #### Snap.set( prop : string,  value: variant, immediate: boolean) : this (Snap)

-queues a property to be changed upon the next update cycle. if immediate is true, the value is updated directly, by triggering a local `update()`.
+queues a property to be changed upon the next update cycle. if immediate is true, the value is updated directly. note- during an update cycle, all `set()`'s are immediate.

-Calls inherit recursively over the child heirarchy -- which will also reflect the initial value of immediate.
+Calls inherit recursively over the child node tree.

 #### Snap.get (prop: string, pending: boolean) : variant